PostHog/posthog.com/contents/blog/how-we-turned-clickhouse-into-our-eventmansion.md

 Our advice?
 Don’t do that.
 It will get you so far, but it’s not a sustainable approach and eventually lead to us experiencing an outage.

-The reason for this is that, as you are mutating the data, ClickHouse essentially waits until it merge the mutated table parts in a single, larger table part.
+The reason for this is that, as you are mutating the data, ClickHouse essentially waits until it merges the mutated table parts in a single, larger table part.
 The more mutations you run, the further behind ClickHouse gets and the slower queries can get.
-This process is essentially very good for small numbers of large files, but not for large numbers of small files.
+This process is very good for small numbers of large files, but not for large numbers of small files.
 It took us a long time to figure this out.

 We also had some issues with ClickHouse’s indexes.
 If you know exactly what data you need to pull and can specify the exact key and row then that can end up slower than other requests because ClickHouse builds sparse indexes which aren’t a true index of the entire dataset.

 However, beyond this the experience of migrating to ClickHouse was incredibly positive — especially if you compare to the way we solved our original priorities:

 - *Real-time results*: Our users want PostHog to stay as fast as it was in the beginning.
 ClickHouse’s performance improvements were such that, with a little cleverness in the way we architect, we’re still able to provide answers in real-time.
 - *Future-proofing:* We need to constantly grow our feature set.
-ClickHouse SQL was developed to resemble Postgres and MySQL syntax, which means we’ve been able to continue adding new features without ClickHouse becoming a bottleneck.
+[ClickHouse SQL](https://clickhouse.com/docs/en/sql-reference/) was developed to resemble Postgres and MySQL syntax, which means we’ve been able to continue adding new features without ClickHouse becoming a bottleneck.
-- *Filter on user-defined properties:* We leverage ClickHouse’s JSON deserialization functionality and features such as [materialized columns](https://posthog.com/blog/clickhouse-materialized-columns) to provide this, albeit at the cost of some CPU overhead.
+- *Filter on user-defined properties:* We leverage ClickHouse’s JSON deserialization functionality and features such as [materialized columns](/blog/clickhouse-materialized-columns) to provide this, albeit at the cost of some CPU overhead.

 ## Making the switch

 Normally, the process of switching to a new database model could be quite tricky.
-Luckily however, we’d just created feature flags within PostHog and were able to leverage this when switching.
+Luckily, however, we’d just created [feature flags](/docs/user-guides/feature-flags) within PostHog and were able to leverage this when switching.

-First, we deployed ClickHouse in parallel to Postgres and begane ingesting data simultaneously into both.
+First, we deployed ClickHouse in parallel to Postgres and began ingesting data simultaneously into both.
 We then put all of our features and internal tools behind a feature flag in PostHog, reimplemented our analytic queries one by one and then used the feature flags to switch over.

-Once everything was migrated we were able to simply stop storing data on Postgres while our users began deploying PostHog through our Helm Chart, which we use because of the amazing [ClickHouse-Operator made by Altinity](https://altinity.com/kubernetes-operator/).
+Once everything was migrated we were able to simply stop storing data on Postgres while our users began deploying PostHog through our [Helm Chart](https://github.com/PostHog/charts-clickhouse), which we use because of the amazing [ClickHouse-Operator made by Altinity](https://altinity.com/kubernetes-operator/).
 Easy.

 ## The future of ClickHouse on PostHog

 It’s fair to say that we bet the farm on ClickHouse, but it’s definitely turned out to be a good bet so far.
-ClickHouse has recently [raised a significant amount of funding](https://uk.finance.yahoo.com/news/clickhouse-raises-250m-series-b-140000178.html) to secure its long-term future and accelerate its product development, but more importantly it’s created a better experience for PostHog users.
+ClickHouse has recently [raised a significant amount of funding](https://clickhouse.com/blog/en/2021/clickhouse-raises-250m-series-b/) to secure its long-term future and accelerate its product development, but more importantly, it’s created a better experience for PostHog users.

 So, naturally we’re thinking about how to do even more with ClickHouse and build deeper connections with the technology.

 One of the things we’re interested in exploring, for example, is the possibility of building functions at the source instead of writing queries for the functionality.
 Our hope is that adding these functions to a master code base will be more efficient and we won’t need to rely on SQL to do so much heavy lifting.
 We’re looking to [hire a C++ Engineer](https://posthog.com/careers) who can help us achieve this.

-We’re also currently experimenting with MaterializedPostgresSQL engine as a way to consume the logical representation log coming from Postgres and materializes it in a mergetree table on ClickHouse.
-Data drift is a huge pain point for any near-data product and we’re hopeful we can find a way to guarantee to some extent the quality of data in ClickHouse compared to our source of truth in Postgres.
+We’re also currently experimenting with MaterializedPostgresSQL engine as a way to consume the logical replication log coming from Postgres and materializes it in a mergetree table on ClickHouse.
+Data drift is a huge pain point for any near real time data product and we’re hopeful we can find a way to guarantee to some extent the quality of data in ClickHouse compared to our source of truth in Postgres.

 But that may be a topic for a future blogpost...